AHuffmyer/EarlyLifeHistory_Energetics/README.md

 #### Metabolomics

 Metabolomics was characterized across development with untargetted metabolomic analysis conducted at Rutgers University Metabolomics Shared Resource.
-Ion count tables of identified metabolites first underwent QC and filtering with multivariate visualization and analysis in the `1_metabolomics.Rmd` script.
-Metabolomic profiles across lifestages were then analyzed using a WCNA approach in the `2_metabolomics_WGCNA.Rmd` script.
-Specific metabolites were examined in the `3_metabolite_indicators.Rmd` script.
+Ion count tables of identified metabolites first underwent QC and filtering with multivariate visualization and analysis in the `metabolomics.Rmd` script.
+Metabolomic profiles across lifestages were then analyzed using a supervised partial least squares discriminant analysis and VIP score approach in the `metabolomics.Rmd` script.

 Raw metabolomics files can be found on the Open Science Framework project.